StrombergNLP/strombergnlp/content/home/welcome.md

   css_class:
 ---

-Strømberg NLP is a center of excellence for natural language processing research, teaching, and practice, located at the IT University of Copenhagen.
+Strømberg NLP is a center of excellence for natural language processing research, teaching, and practice, located at the IT University of Copenhagen, and led by Leon Derczynski.